 1. Create a Backup

-Most of the time, you are not responsible for the errors that occur on your WordPress hosting server.
+Most of the time, you are not responsible for the errors that occur on your WordPress website hosting server.
 As you can end up making mistakes like a human, the server can end up making mistakes as they are managed by humans only.
 Some of these errors are severe and may end up compromising your whole website, therefore backing up website data on your server is an essential element.